 Operative Provisions

 1. Amendment of Put Option Agreement.
-The Sponsor, McGarret and the Trust hereby amend the Put Option Agreement as follows:
+The Sponsor, McGarret I III and the Trust hereby amend the Put Option Agreement as follows:

 The definition of AFacility Agreement@ in Section 1 of the Put Option Agreement is hereby deleted and replaced in its entirety by the following: